njch5/oo-ride-share/README.md

 -   Create a new instance of `Trip`
 -   Modify this selected driver using a new helper method in `Driver`:
- *  Add the new trip to the collection of trips for that `Driver` -Set the driver's status to `:UNAVAILABLE`
+-  Add the new trip to the collection of trips for that `Driver`
+-  Set the driver's status to `:UNAVAILABLE`
-    -   Modify the passenger for the trip using a new helper method in `User`:
+-   Modify the passenger for the trip using a new helper method in `User`
-     *  Add the new trip to the collection of trips for that passenger
+-  Add the new trip to the collection of trips for the passenger in `User`
 -   Add the new trip to the collection of all `Trip`s in `TripDispatcher`
 -   Return the newly created trip